INTERVIEW BY MARKO SYRJÄLÄ AND JARNO HUOVILA

 Yeah, it was way different from the THIN LIZZY stuff and all that.
-My manager would walk into the record companies and play the demo and they’d go "I love it, but it doesn’t sound anything like THIN LIZZY!" and he’d say "Yeah, that’s the point.”
+My manager would walk into the record companies and play the demo, and they’d go, “I love it, but it doesn’t sound anything like THIN LIZZY!” and he’d say, “Yeah, that’s the point.”
 I did eleven years with THIN LIZZY; I needed to try something else.
-So finally the people at RCA, they did get what we were doing, they fell in love with it, so we got signed up with RCA.
+So finally, the people at RCA did get what we were doing.
+They fell in love with it, so we got signed up with RCA.

-That’s the album that was the great demo album, for me it never got finished because just like you say the whole sound changed and everything.
-We saw that [grunge] and though it wasn’t gonna work, so basically we just lost interest in the second album.
+That’s the album that was the great demo album; for me, it never got finished because, just like you say, the whole sound changed and everything.
+We saw that [grunge] and thought it wasn’t going to work, so basically, we just lost interest in the second album.
 Leif wanted to put it out, so he went in his studio and put like a quick mix on it and threw it out.

 Then there’s also the DEMO-LITION album that was released in 2002, isn’t there?

-That’s just like first stage demos that we were doing.
+That’s just like the first stage demos that we were doing.

 No, we’re working on stuff right now.
-We’ve got a new singer called Pete Shoulder; he’s 23 years old, a northern guy with a fucking kick ass voice on him.
-We’ve got probably twelve songs written now, right now they’re in the demo stages and we’re just finding a window of opportunity for the three of us to get back in the studio and actually do the proper thing.
+We’ve got a new singer called Pete Shoulder; he’s 23 years old, a northern guy with a fucking kick-ass voice on him.
+We’ve got probably twelve songs written now.
+Right now, they’re in the demo stages, and we’re just finding a window of opportunity for the three of us to get back in the studio and do the proper thing.

-Are you planning to actually do some shows once the album’s out?
+Are you planning to do some shows once the album’s out?